Skip to main content

 Training Reimbursement

-DEC has funding to reimburse eligible organizations for their participation in the DEC led O&M trainings and has contracted with the Central Vermont Regional Planning Commission (CVRPC) to manage the reimbursement process.
+DEC has funding to reimburse eligible organizations for their participation in this training and has contracted with the Central Vermont Regional Planning Commission (CVRPC) to manage the reimbursement process.
+After each training, complete the Post-Training and Reimbursement Request form to request reimbursement for attending the training (see Training Resources section above).

 Verification Certification